 One of the great things about internet shopping is that you can find almost anything you want for sale.
 Buyers be wary, however, when it comes to pesticides.
 It is very easy to type in "pest control" for a certain pest and see what is offered to you.
 Unfortunately some of these products may not be legal for use in the UK.

 Any insecticide for sale in the UK must go through a registration process, especially if the product claims control of an insect pest.
 This process is very expensive and time consuming for the companies producing these products.
-The system is not perfect and sometimes prevents safe and effective products reaching the market due to the registration costs, however the registration process is there for a reason.
+The system is not perfect and it sometimes prevents safe and effective products from reaching the market due to the costs involved, however the registration process is there for a reason.
 It aims to prevent untested, ineffective or dangerous products being sold in the U.K.